helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

 >
 > Remember, *DO NOT* edit the extracted parts of the context.
 > """
 3. And last but not least, the prompt: You cannot simply pass a string as prompt.
-In langchain, the prompt needs to be a certain object, because the agent needs to populate it with information about the available tools, the chat history, and the user query.
+In LangChain, the prompt needs to be a certain object, because the agent needs to populate it with information about the available tools, the chat history, and the user query.
 The following does the trick:

 ```python
 from langchain.prompts import PromptTemplate